Why early return-to-work benefits your employees and bottom line

 If a claim remains medical-only, meaning the injured worker does not receive wage-replacement (also called lost-time) benefits, claim costs are discounted by 70 percent.

 To keep a claim medical-only, you must bring the employee back to work before your state’s waiting period ends.
-The waiting periods are:
+For example, waiting periods in these states are:

 • Three days in Iowa, Minnesota and Wisconsin

-• Seven days in Nebraska, Kansas and South Dakota
+• Seven days in Nebraska, Kansas, South Dakota, Indiana and Tennessee

 Split-point increases make return-to-work more important